 This method takes time but can be effective.
 In addition, the growing season for Hydrilla ends in the early fall, and the weed will go dormant.

 We are encouraging residents to give the Grass Carp fish the time they need to ingest the weed.
-If residents see Hydrilla adjacent to their properties we are encouraging them to call 311 or 704-336-7600.

 In order to determine the number of Grass Carp fish that will be released in the spring, researchers at NC State will be surveying Lake Norman in the next couple of months to get an accurate acreage of Hydrilla.